 8.3.3.9 Wind Loads

 Lateral and overturning moments due to local wind loads for each component should be applied to the structural model at the components support points for each approach direction.
-Loads associated with the 3-second gust should be used for extreme conditions to ensure that local framing in the structure is appropriately sized.
-For a large deck, the 1-minute wind should be used for the overall design of the deck primary structure and the overall global structural analysis of the deck and hull should use the 1-hour wind.
+Wind gusts have three-dimensional special scales related to their durations and shall be chosen appropriately to determine the maximum local load on individual members and global structures as defined in API RP-2A -WSD.
 The stresses associated with gust loading should be combined with stresses due to global deformations of the system due to wave and current loading, but should not be combined with global deformations due to other sustained wind loading.
 Global wind loads will have an impact on the system structural performance.

 8.3.3.10 Wave and Current Loads